ENTFACT-518: Preparing for Asian Longhorned Tick in Kentucky | Download PDF

 Asian Longhorned Tick Fast Facts

-• The invasive form of this species reproduces through parthenogenesis, where the female can produce offspring on her own.
+- This tick species reproduces through parthenogenesis, where the female can produce offspring on her own.
 This can result in thousands of ticks being found on animals.

 Asian longhorned tick (ALT) is an invasive species that is brown in color with little to no distinguishing markings.
 They are smaller than many of our native ticks.
 Photo by Centers for Disease Control.